-When experiencing problems with IBM tape drives, 1/4", 4mm, 8mm, DLT, or VXA tape drives you should do the following before placing a service call:
+When experiencing problems with IBM tape drives, 1/4", 4mm, VXA, LTO, 8mm, or DLT tape drives you should do the following before placing a service call:

 Cleaning the tape drive

 It is very important to follow the recommended cleaning information provided with the tape drive.
 If the tape drive is not cleaned properly even new media may not perform properly.